trevel/vbas1/Readme.txt

 -- FAQ --

-How do I use Database.Dll in my application?
+Q: How do I use Database.Dll in my application?

 1. Unzip the Zip file containing the Database.dll file and store it in a local directory.